philgentric/klik/README.md

 **git pull**

-,this will fetch the last master source code.
-Then:
+this will fetch the last master source code.

-**./gradlew run**

 # FAQ